Coffee culture is sacred in Italy.

 And that’s your list of choices people.

-Coffee prices in Italy
+Vocabulary for Ordering Coffee in Italy

 This cost can double or triple if you choose to sit down, especially in very touristy areas.
 Always check beforehand how much you will pay to drink your coffee sitting down.